astropy/astropy/docs/utils/index.rst

 .. note:: The ``astropy.utils.compat`` subpackage is not included in this
     documentation.
-It contains utility modules for compatibility with older/newer versions of python and numpy, as well as including some bugfixes for the stdlib that are important for Astropy.
+It contains utility modules for compatibility with older/newer versions of python and numpy, as well as including some bugfixes for the stdlib that are important for ``astropy``.
 It is recommended that developers at least glance over the source code for this subpackage, but most of it cannot be reliably included here because of the large amount of version-specific code it contains.
+Its content will be removed without any deprecation period when it is no longer needed by ``astropy``, so use it at your own risk.

 Reference/API
 =============